java-a2/WheelChair/README.md

 1> Install Tampermonkey extension

-2> Click on the script you want to install and then "Raw"
+2> Click on the script you want to install and then "Raw" / Click on the link below the video

 3> Install the script by simply clicking "Install"